mazenMoazzam/YuvoTheVoiceBot/README.md

 NOTES: Work on Flask interactive API, integrate with bot by intializing an http server and send POST request to flask API.

+UPDATE: Use YoutubeIFrame api to implement interactive API.
+Obtain video id of the current video the user is watching and implement JS functions to pause, play etc. accordingly.